History of the Cyclades: Hellenistic society

 In his work on Tinos, Roland Étienne evokes a society dominated by an agrarian and patriarchal “aristocracy” marked by strong endogamy.
 These few families had many children and derived part of their resources from a financial exploitation of the land (sales, rents, etc.), characterised by Étienne as “rural racketeering”.
 This “real estate market” was dynamic due to the number of heirs and the division of inheritances at the time they were handed down.
 Only the purchase and sale of land could build up coherent holdings.
 Part of these financial resources could also be invested in commercial activities.

 This endogamy might take place at the level of social class, but also at that of the entire body of citizens.
 It is known that the inhabitants of Delos, although living in a city with numerous foreigners—who sometimes outnumbered citizens—practiced a very strong form of civic endogamy throughout the Hellenistic period.
 Although it is not possible to say whether this phenomenon occurred systematically in all the Cyclades, Delos remains a good indicator of how society may have functioned on the other islands.
 In fact, populations circulated more widely in the Hellenistic period than in previous eras: of 128 soldiers quartered in the garrison at Santorini by the Ptolemies, the great majority came from Asia Minor; at the end of the 1st century BC, Milos had a large Jewish population.
 Whether the status of citizen should be maintained was debated.

 The Hellenistic era left an imposing legacy for certain of the Cyclades: towers in large numbers—on Amorgos; on Sifnos, where 66 were counted in 1991; and on Kea, where 27 were identified in 1956.
 Not all could have been observation towers, as is often conjectured.
-Then great number of them on Sifnos was associated with the island's mineral riches, but this quality did not exist on Kea or Amorgos, which instead had other resources, such as agricultural products.
+The great number of them on Sifnos was associated with the island's mineral riches, but this quality did not exist on Kea or Amorgos, which instead had other resources, such as agricultural products.
 Thus the towers appear to have reflected the islands’ prosperity during the Hellenistic era.